 eyeling

-A Notation3 (N3) reasoner in JavaScript.
+A compact Notation3 (N3) reasoner in JavaScript.

 Quick start